Cheap Train Tickets to Glasgow

 Arguably Glasgow’s most well-known entertainment venue is the OVO Hydro (nearest station is Exhibition Centre), which has played host to a wide variety of things over the years – from hosting events in the 2014 Commonwealth Games to big names as varied as Rod Stewart, Robbie Williams, U2, Bette Midler, Taylor Swift, and stand-up comedians including Kevin Bridges (born in nearby Clydebank).
 A number of theatres are located around the city, including the Theatre Royal (nearest station is Cowcaddens on the Subway), which is home to both the Scottish Opera and the Scottish Ballet.
 The city also has a number of concert halls, with the Glasgow Royal Concert Hall (nearest station is Buchanan Street on the Subway) being home to the Royal Scottish National Orchestra, and Glasgow City Halls (nearest station is High Street) being home to the BBC Scottish Symphony Orchestra.
 Glasgow itself has been home to many musical acts over the years, including Lewis Capaldi, Chvrches, Franz Ferdinand, Amy Macdonald, Gerry Rafferty, Jimmy Somerville (member of the Communards), and many more.

-tickets to glasgow
+Cheap train tickets to Glasgow

 Image credit: romanbabakin | CanvaPro